chromatone/chromatone.center/theory/rhythm/system/flamenco/index.md

 ---
 title: Flamenco compás
-subtitle: A variety of both contemporary and traditional musical styles typical of southern Spain
+description: A variety of both contemporary and traditional musical styles typical of southern Spain

 date: 2021-10-16
 urls: